twajr/gke-terra-ex/README.md

 # gke-terra-ex

 An example that demonstrates creating a gke cluster using terraform.
 The cluster includes the auto-scaling of nodes feature of gke.
+It also demonstrates most of the details required to actually use the cluster after stand up in that a Cloud DNS managed zone along with static IPs are created for the end applications.
+Associating the Kubernetes provider to the new cluster is demonstrated as well.

 ### Requirements
   1. gcloud sdk installed